 One final thought for the HR person involves how employees have been treated in the past.
 Do employees generally travel on Wednesday night or Thursday?
 If Thursday, are they expected to show up in the office?
 If Wednesday night, how much of Thursday have they been expected to work?

-If, in the normal course of business, he'd come back Wednesday night, then Thursday should count as vacation.
-If, in the normal course of business, he’d travel Thursday, but be expected to also show up in the workplace on Thursday, then Thursday should be charged as a vacation day.
+If in the normal course of business, he'd come back Wednesday night, then Thursday should count as vacation.
+If in the normal course of business, he’d travel on Thursday but be expected to also show up in the workplace on Thursday, then Thursday should be charged as a vacation day.